 Now, we are talking!
-An exciting list about exact implementations (including LoC for models in PlusCal and/or TLA+) and what kind of bugs were found by them.
+An exciting list of exact implementations (including LoC for models in PlusCal and/or TLA+).
+This list includes what kind of bugs were found by formal methods.

-Outside of technical description of those bugs (some were really complicated and subtle, possibly not able to test and detect any other way) and thoughts about the adoption of that tool in AWS.
+Outside of technical description of those bugs (some were really complicated and subtle, possibly not able to test and detect any other way) and thoughts about adopting that tool in AWS.
 I found one fascinating piece.

-In one of those papers, they have summarised the main traits that they’ve looked for when it comes to a choice between TLA+ and the rest of the available tools.
-It is particularly interesting for me as I have some experience with other tools and alternatives (e.g., Property-Based Testing, Coq or Jepsen) and direct comparison is a thing that gave me additional insight:
+In one of those papers, they have summarised the main traits they’ve looked for.
+Everything regarding a choice between TLA+ and the rest of the tools.
+It is fascinating for me as I have some experience with other tools and alternatives (e.g., Property-Based Testing, Coq or Jepsen) and direct comparison is a thing that gave me additional insight:

 - Handle Very Large, Complex, or Subtle Problems.

 - TLA+ and other competitors are successfully used in the industry.
 Still, only the first one provides the most comprehensive way of handling distributed systems and materials and whitepapers about the outcomes.
 The model checker is a very stable and performant - evaluating model with 31 billion states took in 2014 approximately 5 weeks on a single EC2 instance with 16 virtual CPUs, 60 GB RAM, and 2 TB of local SSD storage.

 - They needed a small language that is understandable yet expressive for use in distributed systems areas, e.g., operators that allow you to express the examined system’s liveness properties.